ozontech/pg_doorman/documentation/docs/tutorials/basic-usage.md

 !!! warning "Superuser Privileges"
     Reading user information from PostgreSQL requires superuser privileges to access the `pg_shadow` table.

+### Client access control (pg_hba)

+PgDoorman can enforce client access rules using PostgreSQL-style `pg_hba.conf` semantics via the `general.pg_hba` parameter.
+You can embed rules directly in the config or reference a file path.
+See the [reference section](../reference/general.md#pg_hba) for full examples.

+Trust mode: when a matching rule uses `trust`, PgDoorman will accept connections without prompting the client for a password, mirroring PostgreSQL behavior.
+TLS-related rule types are honored: `hostssl` requires TLS, `hostnossl` forbids TLS.

 ### Running PgDoorman

 After creating your configuration file, you can run PgDoorman from the command line: